Home > Knowledge Base > Essay Writing Guidelines > Different Types of Persuasive Essays With Pros & Cons

 • It shows the cognitive ability of a writer.

-• This type of writing should have some valid points for supporting meaning.
+• This type of writing should have some valid points to support the meaning.

 • The writer has to showcase so that a reader may understand the concept without any difficulty.
 It should be clear, concise, and cohesive as well.

-The author plays a vital role in this type of writing.
-The author can create something new, and his creativity is original and manifesting.
-It signifies a writer’s ability to share his thoughts on any topic.
+• The author plays a vital role in this type of writing.
+The author can create something new, and his creativity is original and manifests itself.
+It signifies a writer’s ability to share their thoughts on any topic.

 How do Different Types of Persuasive Essays Correlate?

-Although different types of persuasive essays have unique characteristics, they are all correlated more profoundly.
+Although different types of persuasive essays have unique characteristics, they are all related to each other.

 Always remember that you don’t have to stick to any one particular type of persuasive essay unless specifically advised by your tutor.
-In some cases, it may be possible to use two or more persuasive writing techniques in the same essay to improve the arguments’ clarity and logic.
+In some cases, it may be possible to use two or more persuasive writing types in the same essay to improve the clarity and logic of the arguments.

 Nonetheless, all kinds of persuasive writing require valid arguments and cohesion.
 You should avoid loose discussion in the essay and present your concepts with solid evidence and facts.